dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/12/12
+How come "Optimise Imports" for multiple files/packages/modules in #IntelliJ is a modal operation that blocks all windows and projects 😭 As you can imagine, it's not very fast for large projects, and it stops you from doing literally anything else ☕️ #rant

 #### 2024/12/11
 The ideas in this talk by [Holly Cummins](https://bsky.app/profile/holly-cummins.bsky.social) feel just right to me <https://hollycummins.com/efficiency-goto> (I've only seen the slides though, because the video is behind paywall).
 TLDR JVM apps are too dynamic, we can reduce runtime waste by doing more at build time.
 Yes, please!